-On February 13, 2007, the Board adopted the General Fund Contingency Policy to establish a level equal to 10% of the General Fund total budget.
-The current recommendation from staff for FY2024/25 is to fund the General Fund Contingency at \$14 million, which reflects no change from FY2023/24.
+On March 11, 2025, the Board approved a revision to the General Fund Contingency policy to require a fixed range of between \$10 and \$25 million in the General Fund.
+This range allows staff to recommend and establish a Contingency level during the annual budget process based on current expectations and knowledge of potential unavoidable expenditures.
+The current recommendation from staff for FY2025/26 is to fund the General Fund Contingency at \$14 million, which reflects no change from FY2024/25.
 The final amount will be determined by close out of the Budget reconciliation.
 Appropriations for Contingencies are legal authorizations granted by the Board to be used for one-time unexpected needs that arise outside of the regular budget planning process.
 Pursuant to Government Code §29130, access to the Appropriation for Contingency requires a 4/5 vote of the Board of Supervisors.